 France on banks and environment, supported by 34 groups including ATTAC, Greenpeace, French Climate Action Network, etc, and BankTrack.
 The three demands of the campaign are a radical increase in transparency, policies to fight climate change, and attractive financial products to foster energy efficiency and renewable energies.
-The first concrete result arrived in March 2006: following the recommendation of Les Amis de la Terre the group Banque populaire accepted to generalise to all France a specific loan for renewable energies and energy efficiency they had only developed in three regions.
+The first concrete result arrived in March 2006 : following the recommendation of Les Amis de la Terre the group Banque populaire accepted to generalise to all France a specific loan for renewable energies.